 With your internal unknowns identified and addressed, you’ll learn about the significant differences between the public and private sectors and how that affects the hiring process.
 In addition, knowing what the private sector’s needs and wants are will help you articulate your value to their profit-making enterprise.

-Week 4: Find an Industry, Company, and Role Meeting Your Requirements
+Week 4: Capstone Project—Find the Industry, Company, and Role

 With your internal and external obstacles addressed, you’re ready to begin our iterative employment prep process.
 In this week, with new tools in hand, you’ll begin finding the industry, company, and role meeting your requirements.
 With each supported iteration, your confidence will grow and your opportunities will soar!

-Week 5: Iterate & Adjust, Review & Wrap Up
+Week 5: Capstone Iteration—Iterate & Adjust, Review & Wrap Up

 As you know, no plan survives first contact.
 Same goes for employment preparation.
 That is why we programmed in another full week of supported training so you can begin perfecting the process.
 And, once you have the process down, you can continue this process as much as you like on your own or with your peers in the PreVeteran Alumni Community once you complete the course.